Tatsukoyama's frozen tofu is a great ally for a healthy diet! And it's delicious! [Fukushima Prefecture]

 Traditional ingredients created by the people and climate of Fukushima

-It is said that the method of making frozen tofu was introduced to Fukushima from Kyoto during the Edo period, but it has been produced extensively in Tatsukoyama since the Taisho period.
+The method of making frozen tofu is said to have been introduced to Fukushima from Kyoto during the Edo period, but it became popular in Tatsukoyama after the Taisho era.

-The reason for this is that the climate of Tatsukoyama, where temperatures drop below freezing in winter and cold winds blow, is ideal for making frozen tofu.
-Tatsukoyama's frozen tofu is a food product made with the careful handiwork of farmers during the off-season and the power of Fukushima's nature.
+This is because the climate of Tatsukoyama, where winter temperatures drop below freezing and cold winds blow, is very suitable for making frozen tofu.
+Tatsukoyama's frozen tofu is a food product that has been made with the careful handiwork of farmers during the off-season and the power of Fukushima's nature.

 High in protein, rich in minerals, and low in carbohydrates

-Unlike regular tofu, which has a high water content, frozen tofu is packed with nutrients.
+Unlike regular tofu, which has a high water content, freeze-dried tofu is packed with nutrients.

-For example, it contains about seven times the protein of firm tofu.
-Not only is it rich in amino acids, it is also low in carbohydrates and sugar.
-What's more
+For example, it contains about seven times more protein than firm tofu.
+It's rich in amino acids, low in carbohydrates, and low in sugar.

-, it contains soy lecithin, soy saponin, vitamin E, isoflavones, calcium, magnesium, iron, dietary fiber, and more, making it the perfect food for those looking to lose weight in a healthy way.
+Moreover, it contains soy lecithin, soy saponins, vitamin E, isoflavones, calcium, magnesium, iron, and dietary fiber, making it the perfect food for people who want to diet healthily.

 From classic to original, delicious ways to eat frozen tofu